-Note: This is the second class of a two class, 8 credit each sequence.
-This two-class, 16-credit sequence is a designated alternative for the following courses: Linearity 1 and Linearity 2, the Physics Foundation course, Signals and Systems, and Dynamics.
-Upon successful completion of both courses, the final credit distribution earned is 8 MTH, 4 SCI, 4 ENGR.
-Open only to students who took CIE 2018A in Spring 2018.
+Note: Quantitative Engineering Analysis II is a 4 credit course distributed as 2 MTH, 1 ENGR, and 1 SCI.
+This two-class, 12-credit sequence is a designated alternative for the following courses: Linearity 1 and Linearity 2, and the Physics Foundation course.
+Upon successful completion of both courses, the final credit distribution earned is 6 MTH, 4 SCI, 2 ENGR.
+Open only to students who took CIE 2019A in Spring 2019.